HOME PAGE current projects performance projects street theatre & corporate entertainment workshops and residencies reviews photo galleries

 contact us

-These have been undertaken in a variety of settings regionally, nationally and internationally including.....
-Midlands Arts Centre, Artlink, Birmingham Hippodrome, Birmingham REP, City of Birmingham Symphony Orchestra, PLAYTRAIN, Language Alive, Big Brum TIE, Artsites Birmingham, South Humberside Dance Project, Birmingham Royal Ballet, Ikon Art Gallery, Mead Art Gallery, Worcester Art Gallery, Barber institute of Fine Arts, Birmingham Museum & Art Gallery, Theatre 95, Cergy-Pontoise, France; Centre Selavy, France; Swinfen Hall prison, Foston Hall prison, Queen Elizabeth Psychiatric Hospital, Birmingham, Universities, Colleges, schools and under 5's children's projects.
+These have been undertaken in a variety of settings regionally, nationally and internationally including ...
+Midlands Arts Centre, Stage 2 Youth Theatre, Clwyd Youth Theatre, NAYT, Artlink, Birmingham Hippodrome, Birmingham REP, City of Birmingham Symphony Orchestra, PLAYTRAIN, Language Alive, Big Brum TIE, Artsites Birmingham, South Humberside Dance Project, Epilepsy Association of Scotland, Birmingham Royal Ballet, Dance Exchange, Ikon Art Gallery, Mead Art Gallery, Worcester Art Gallery, Barber institute of Fine Arts, Birmingham Museum & Art Gallery, Theatre 95, Cergy-Pontoise, France; Centre Selavy, France; Swinfen Hall prison, Foston Hall prison, Queen Elizabeth Psychiatric Hospital, Birmingham Children's Hospital, New Queen Elizabeth Hospital, Birmingham, Universities, Colleges, schools and early years projects.

 Community & Education